 EDUCATION AND/OR EXPERIENCE:

 Ability to apply common sense understanding to carry out detailed but basis written or oral instructions.
-Ability to deal with problems involving a variety of concrete variables in standardized situations, and to follow instructions furnished in written, oral, or schedule form.
+Ability to deal with problems involving a few concrete variables in standardized situations, and to follow instructions furnished in written, oral, or schedule form.

 OTHER SKILLS AND ABILITIES:

 The ability to perform interpreting skills both expressively with the4 use of sign language and spoken English at a level which will effectively convey the messages of both the deaf/hard of hearing student and the teacher.
 Ability to work with disabled students specific to those disabilities being served.
 Ability to maintain composure under stressful conditions.
 Ability to develop effective working relationships with students, staff, and the school community.
 Ability to communicate clearly and concisely, both orally and in writing.
 Ability to perform duties with awareness of all district requirements and board of school trustees policies.